chrismarget/az-subnets/README.md

 ```

 The packing behavior changes when the `az_priority` variable is set to `true`
-(default `false`): In that case, the supplied `cidr_block` is first *evenly
+(default: `false`).
+In that case, the supplied `cidr_block` is first *evenly
 divided* (subject to CIDR powers-of-two limitations) among the availability
 zones.
-Individual subnets are then densely packed within the per-az allocations:
+Individual subnets are then densely packed within each per-az allocation:

 #### `az_priority` packing example
 Input: